elliot-chung/custom-language-client/README.md

 # Overview

 This is a React app that allows the user to write programs in a custom programming language I wrote for a university compilers course.
 The web app communicates with a backend server that compiles the instructions written in the text area.
+The repository for that server can be found [here](https://github.com/ec-2018/custom-language-server).

 # Language Specifics